 I once rode trains in Africa.
 One an overnight route to from Moshi to Mombasa.
 The train broke down somewhere in the night.
 Somewhere in a jungle where no lights shone, except for the occasional camp fire.
-The train rattled and clanged and screeched to such a halt that all woke.
-All up and down the train heads popped out of windows to have a look.
+The train rattled and clanged and screeched to such a halt that everyone woke – up and down the train heads popped out of windows to have a look.
 I opened my window and saw a dozen bobbing lights appearing out of the dark.
 There were children laughing and men talking loudly, tools in their hands.
 To fix the train and the tracks, I wondered?
 As if they did this all the time.
 A celebration of sorts, it seemed.
 The children waved as they got closer.
 Shouted things I didn’t understand.
 A man below my window lugged a giant pry bar and another pounded with a sledge hammer.
 The train conductor came and they worked together long into the hot night.
-Then it was quiet.
+Then quiet.
+I fell asleep to wake somewhere near morning, the waft of salty ocean air through the open window.
+The clang train on a track.

-I wondered what it was they did or loved or hoped for.
+I wondered what it was they all did or loved or hoped for, those we passed in the night, that came to help.
 And this train, I wondered, did they ever get on?
 Did they desire to leave, to lift up and fly away?
 Maybe some and not others?
 And why ?